 Lane Library's Book Collection

 The Library's books, selected to support the University's curriculum, are arranged by Library of Congress classification numbers and cataloged in GIL and GILFind.
 Most of the circulating books are on the second floor.
 The circulating collection includes children's books in a separate juvenile collection.
 Bestsellers are displayed on three sets of bookshelves as you enter the main library.
 Newly-acquired books are displayed nearby.

 Lane Library is not a Federal Depository Library and has no separate Government Documents collection.
 A small number of Federal and Georgia government documents are cataloged and shelved with the regular book and journal collections.
 For patrons needing access to a larger document collection, Henderson Library at Georgia Southern University is a selective Federal Depository Library.
 Many government publications are now available electronically; consult the Government Documents subject guide or a reference librarian for more information on possible electronic access to government documents.

 Lane Library offers access to "e-books," books published in electronic rather than print form, covering a wide variety of subjects.
 GILFind and GIL include entries for all the e-books available through Lane Library.
 Although these e-books were originally designed to be read on a computer connected to the World Wide Web, many can now be downloaded temporarily and read off-line or transferred to a portable device.
 The typical "loan period" for a downloaded e-book is seven days.
 Mobile devices compatible with these e-books inlcude the iPad and Barnes & Noble's Nook.
 A full list of compatible devices is available.
 (Currently the Kindle reader is not compatible.)
-Armstrong has two sources of e-books, and both have browsable catalogs: eBooks at EBSCOHost (GALILEO password required for off-campus access) and ebrary (Port ID and password for off-campus access).
+Armstrong has two sources of e-books, and both have browsable catalogs: eBooks at EBSCOHost (GALILEO password required for off-campus access) and ebrary (Active Directory ID and password for off-campus access).

 Lane Library's Media Collection